redsolver/noteless/README.md

 Also I decided to drop support for syncing notes directly via the app because there are alternative options which work a lot better.

-I recommend using an external data directory and using a third-party sync app for Android like [Syncthing](https://syncthing.net/) or FolderSync for other cloud services.
+I recommend using an external data directory and a third-party sync app for Android like [Syncthing](https://syncthing.net/), Nextcloud Sync or FolderSync for other cloud services.

 ## Screenshots